devondragon/jira-omnifocus/README.md

 Make sure that you have a project and context in OmniFocus that match what you used in the configuration file.

+Your username and password for the Jira server must be defined in your keychain.
+Unlike previous versions of this script, your password is not stored in plain text.

 You can run the script manually or you can add a cron entry to run it periodically (it will take a minute or so to run so don't run it too often).

 You can use crontab -e to edit your user crontab and create an entry like this: